UrbanAIR at EGU26: Advancing Urban Climate Science in Vienna

 Meet the UrbanAIR Delegation

-We are proud to introduce the dedicated individuals from our partner organizations who will be showcasing UrbanAIR's work.
+We are proud to introduce the dedicated individuals from our partner organisations who will be showcasing UrbanAIR's work.

-Young Talents at the core of UrbanAIR reseasrch
+Young Talents at the core of UrbanAIR research

 While we’re focused on EGU, we’re also continuing our #UAYoungResearchers campaign all this month!
 Keep an eye out for in-depth profiles of individual young researchers, including some of those listed above, as we showcase the talent driving our project.
 If you are a young researcher working on urban air quality, satellite data, or climate, please tell us about your work using the hashtag!
 This campaign is about building and supporting the entire community.